Home » Divorce and Family law Blog » Divorce Mediation Checklist: 90 Items & with free PDF

 Before you decide that you want to go through with mediation sessions, you might want to self-evaluate and find out if mediation is appropriate for your circumstances.

 Factors like power imbalances, domestic violence, or other extreme situations can impact if mediation is the best choice or not.
 In some cases, more traditional routes would be more appropriate.
-To learn more about if mediation is the right path for you, read our article When Divorce Mediation is Not Recommended.

 Before you get to your divorce mediation session in California, there are a few things you need to prepare: